escopecz/veetr/readme.md

 - `AWS` - Only present if wind sensor is connected and working
 - `AWD` - Only present if wind sensor is connected and working
 - `heel` - Only present if BNO080 IMU sensor is detected and working
-- `heading` - Only present if BNO080 magnetometer is working and has valid data
+- `HDM` - Only present if BNO080 magnetometer is working and has valid data
 - `accelX`, `accelY`, `accelZ` - Only present if BNO080 accelerometer is working and has valid data

 ### GPS Speed Filtering